 After the hearing, defense attorney Dick DeGuerin told reporters that “Bob Durst didn’t kill Susan Berman, doesn’t know who did, and we are ready to get down the road for a trial.”

-Durst was formally charged with the Berman’s murder a day after HBO aired the final episode of The Jinx, in which Durst was recorded muttering to himself off-camera: “What the hell did I do?
+Durst was formally charged with Berman’s murder a day after HBO aired the final episode of The Jinx, in which Durst was recorded muttering to himself off-camera: “What the hell did I do?
 Killed them all, of course.”
 After his arrest, Durst told authorities that he smoked marijuana daily and was high on methamphetamine during his appearance on The Jinx, according to court records.

 Source: Alex Dubuzinskis and Eric M. Johnson, Reuters, December 21, 2016.